kentaro-m/portfolio/README.md

 ```
 ### Kentaro Matsushita
-I'm working as a sortware engineer in Kanazawa, Japan.
+I'm working as a software engineer in Kanazawa, Japan.
 ```

 ### Next.js Development